 Hi Deepa!
-I have just the recipe that would be perfect for your Super Bowl Party – Papdi Chaat, also known as Papri Chaat.
+I have just the recipe that would be perfect for your Super Bowl Party – Dahi Papdi Chaat, also known as Papri Chaat.

-I think that Papdi Chaat will make an amazing contribution to the potluck.
+I think that a delicious lip-smacking Chaat recipe will make an amazing contribution to the potluck.
 It’s easy to pack and take in parts and is perfect for a party where everyone can just make themselves a plate – however way they like.
 I’d go the extra mile and assemble a fresh batch at the venue right before serving in a large casserole dish.

-You can prep some of the ingredients for the Papdi Chaat – like making both the Green Chutney as well as the Tamarind Chutney or boiling the potatoes, a few days in advance and the yogurt can be whipped up a couple of hours before.
+You can prep some of the ingredients for the Dahi Papdi Chaat – like making both the Green Chutney as well as the Tamarind Chutney or boiling the potatoes, a few days in advance and the yogurt can be whipped up a couple of hours before.
 The rest can easily be store-bought and assembled just before you’re ready to serve.
 Have fun and enjoy the Super Bowl!